amblafont/dargent-examples/candriver.md

 Allocate this buffer on the heap (via an external C function).
 The drawback is that allocating on the heap is costly.

+Another possibility consists in defining the buffer globally, and using it somehow as a boxed data on the cogent side (by taking its address).
-An alternative workaround consists in defining the buffer globally, but this may clash if concurrent calls are performed (however, is this really possible?
+This global variable solution may clash if concurrent calls are performed (however, is this really possible?
 This should be discussed with system programmers).

 ### Cogent feature request